ShuliZ/Cardiologist-Web-Application/README.md

 ### Success criteria:

-Model Performance Metric
+Model Performance Metrics
 * This product is based on a machine learning classifier.
-The Machine Learning metric for the model evaluation is False Positive rate, because it is more important that a person with a heart disease is not reported correctly.
+The Machine Learning metric for the model evaluation is False Positive rate, because it is important to minimize the probability that a person with heart diseases is diagnosed incorrectly.
 A 10% False Positive rate denotes success.

-Business Metric
+Business Metrics
 * Daily number of health reports generated: this is a proxy for DAU indicating the number of patients for online consultation.
 * Abandon rate: it measures the number of users who did not complete the health check surveys.